 At the GLRC, Michigan Tech and the Corps of Engineers will conduct cross-disciplinary research and education focusing on protection and restoration of the Great Lakes.
 Vicksburg scientists will work collaboratively with Michigan Tech researchers and students in both locations.

 "We are appreciative of the strong, continuing support of Sen. Michael Prusi and Rep. Michael Lahti," said Dale Tahtinen, vice president for governmental relations at Michigan Tech.
 "They played a significant role in making this happen."

-The University’s Board of Control will now be asked to authorize seeking construction bids for the 49,466 square foot center, based on a schematic design already approved by the state.
+The University’s Board of Trustees will now be asked to authorize seeking construction bids for the 49,466 square foot center, based on a schematic design already approved by the state.
 Groundbreaking could occur in spring 2010.

 Michigan Technological University is a public research university, home to more than 7,000 students from 60 countries.
 Founded in 1885, the University offers more than 120 undergraduate and graduate degree programs in science and technology, engineering, forestry, business and economics, health professions, humanities, mathematics, and social sciences.
 Our campus in Michigan’s Upper Peninsula overlooks the Keweenaw Waterway and is just a few miles from Lake Superior.